NBC 5 Sports Director Newy Scruggs is a multiple Emmy Award-winning sportscaster.

-From anchoring TV sportscasts, to hosting radio talk shows, to color commentating on college football and basketball games, and writing for print media, Scruggs has put his hands on it and found success.
+From anchoring TV sportscasts, to hosting his own nationally syndicated talk show for NBC Sports radio, from co-hosting podcasts, to color commentating on college football and basketball games, and writing for print media, Scruggs has put his hands on it and found success.
+He is also the author of several books.

 E-mail Newy | Follow Newy on Twitter | Like Newy on Facebook

-Born in Wiesbaden, Germany, the Newdawg is an army kid.
+Born in Wiesbaden, Germany, the 'NewDawg' is an Army kid.
+He has three daughters.

 The Latest